-Potential competitors willing to travel to the tournament site without a guaranteed spot may sign up for the standby list by e-mailing firstname.lastname@example.org.
+Potential competitors willing to travel to the tournament site without a guaranteed spot may sign up for the standby list by writing to firstname.lastname@example.org.
 Such players will only play if a spot opens up, and if they play, they will play for free.

 In each division, all players who survive the elimination group matches and qualify for the head-to-head rounds will receive plaques.
 In addition, the top players in each subject area (history, literature, etc.) will also receive plaques.

-Each plaque will be personalized with the name of the competitor and have a list of his or her overall finish and top subject performances.
+Each plaque will be personalized with the name of the competitor and have a list of their overall finish and top subject performances.
 These plaques will be ordered by NAQT following the tournament and shipped to the players who earned them.

 Consolation Group Matches